 Infiltrating/Invasive Ductal Carcinoma (IDC)

-Obviously, an ‘invasive’ ductal carcinoma suggests a more serious situation and the survival rates will most likely be slightly lower.
-Tumor size also plays a big role in survival with these breast tumours.
-On mammogram, infiltrating ductal breast carcinomas often can appear star-shaped, or ‘stellate’.
+Obviously, an invasive ductal carcinoma suggests a more serious situation and the survival rates will most likely be slightly lower.
+On mammogram, infiltrating ductal breast carcinomas often can appear star-shaped or ‘stellate’.

 Medullary Breast Carcinoma

 Medullary carcinoma of the breast is another rare type and accounts for around 1 to 7% of all invasive breast cancers.

 The cancer is so-named because the malignant cells resemble the ‘grey matter’ in the medulla of the brain.

 This type of breast cancer has a favourable prognosis despite the fact that these tumors are often large, high grade and hormone receptor-negative.

 Medullary cancer tends to affect women at a younger age than average, mid 40’s to early 50’s.

 A medical study found that the overall survival rate after 10 years for medullary breast cancer was around 91%.
 However, as for all these subtypes, the size, grade, stage and hormone receptor status and general health of the patient all play an important role in prognosis.

 It should be noted that for stage I medullary breast cancers, and even in general when the axillary lymph nodes are disease free, the survival rate can be as high as 95%.